arongas/spring-boot-lectures/Lecture 6 - Spring Data JMS/lecture6.md

 ```

+---

+## JMS Producer Service (cont.)

-- Any method can `JmsTemplate` and use send method, first argument is the destination name and second argument the MessageCreator.
+- Any method can autowire `JmsTemplate` and use the exposed send methods, first argument is the destination name and second argument the MessageCreator.
 - The default destination is queue.
-- The default destination can be changed
+- The default destination can be changed from configuration file
 - If same application needs to send to topics and queues using `JmsTemplate`, there is a sent command that has as Destination object the destination and not as string.

 ---

-## JMS Producer
+## JMS Producer Service (cont.)

 Another way to send   JMS message is to Autowire and use `JmsMessagingTemplate`